Michelle Obama slams Trump in new book | Malay Mail

 “We had to do IVF,” she told ABC, in excerpts of an interview that will air in full on Sunday.

-She revisits the thrill of her romance with Barack, which began when she was his advisor at a Chicago law firm, describing it as a “toppling blast of lust, gratitude, fulfilment, wonder.”
+She revisits the thrill of her romance with Barack, which began when she was his advisor at a Chicago law firm, describing it as a “toppling blast of lust, gratitude, fulfillment, wonder.”

-But she admits the couple on occasion turned to counselling, where they “learned how to talk out” problems.
+But she admits the couple on occasion turned to counseling, where they “learned how to talk out” problems.

 Upon Trump’s election, the Obamas faded from the spotlight for a time, retreating to their mansion in an upscale area of the US capital and refraining from overtly political statements.